Cyneek/Laravel-Compactor/README.md

 ### Compactor class

 #### `combine_file($file)`
 Selects a file to compact.
-Iou can pass a string parameter with just one file to compact or pass an array of strings with a list of files that will be checked for compactation.
+You can pass a string parameter with just one file to compact or pass an array of strings with a list of files that will be checked for compactation.

 	$compactor->combine_files('../file.css');
 	$compactor->combine_files(array('../file1.css','../file2.css'));

 #### `combine_directory($dir, (opt)$ignore)`
-Selects a group of css or js files from a directory to compact.
+Selects a group of css, less or js files from a directory to compact.
 You can pass optionally a second parameter with an array of files to be ignored in the compact process.

 	$compactor->combine_directory('../css_files');
 	$compactor->combine_directory('../css_files', array('../css_files/file1.css'));